-Investments of the System are combined in a commingled investment pool with the Judges' Retirement System, State Employees' Retirement System, and one other state agency.
+Investments of the System are combined in a commingled investment pool held by the Illinois State Board of Investment (ISBI).
+The other entities participating in this commingled pool are the Judges' Retirement System, State Employees' Retirement System, and one other state agency.
 The investments of this other state agency are immaterial to the total commingled investment pool.
 Each participating entity owns an equity position in the pool and receives proportionate investment income from the pool in accordance with respective ownership percentage.
 Investment gains or losses are reported in the Statement of Changes in Fiduciary Net Position of each participating entity.